 - My Account

 His big break came when he was hired to accompany Ma Rainey.
-He began recording in 1928, with "It's Tight Like That", in a bawdy and humorous style that became known as hokum.
-His early recordings were mostly collaborations with Thomas A. Dorsey, known as Georgia Tom.
+He began recording in 1928 with "It's Tight Like That" in a bawdy and humorous style that became known as hokum.
+His early recordings were mostly collaborations with Thomas A. Dorsey.
 The two recorded almost 90 sides, sometimes as the Hokum Boys or, with Frankie Jaxon, as Tampa Red's Hokum Jug Band.

-In 1928, Tampa Red became the first Black musician to play a National steel-bodied resonator guitar, the loudest and showiest guitar available before amplification, acquiring one in the first year in which they were available.
-This allowed him to develop his trademark bottleneck style, playing single-string runs, not block chords, which was a forerunner of later blues and rock guitar soloing.
-The National guitar he used was a gold-plated tricone, which was found in Illinois in the 1990s by Randy Clemens, a music shop owner and guitarist, and later sold to the Experience Music Project in Seattle.
+In 1928, Tampa Red became the first Black musician to play a National steel-bodied resonator guitar, the loudest and showiest guitar available before amplification, acquiring one in the first year they were available.
+This allowed him to develop his trademark bottleneck style, playing single-string runs, not block chords, a forerunner of later blues and rock guitar soloing.
+The National guitar he used was a gold-plated tritone, found in Illinois in the 1990s by Randy Clemens, a music shop owner and guitarist, and later sold to the Experience Music Project in Seattle.

-Tampa Red was known as "The Man with the Gold Guitar", and into the 1930s he was billed as "The Guitar Wizard".
-In 1931, he recorded "Depression Blues", including the topical lyrics, "If I could tell my troubles, it would give my poor heart ease, but Depression has got me, somebody help me please".
-His partnership with Dorsey ended in 1932, but he remained much in demand as a session musician, working with John Lee "Sonny Boy" Williamson, Memphis Minnie, Big Maceo, and many others.
+Tampa Red was known as "The Man with the Gold Guitar," and into the 1930s, he was billed as "The Guitar Wizard."
+In 1931, he recorded "Depression Blues," including the topical lyrics, "If I could tell my troubles, it would give my poor heart ease, but Depression has got me, somebody help me please".
+His partnership with Dorsey ended in 1932, but he remained in demand as a session musician, working with John Lee "Sonny Boy" Williamson, Memphis Minnie, Big Maceo, and many others.
 He signed with Victor Records in 1934 and remained on their artist roster until 1953.
 He formed the Chicago Five, a group of session musicians who created what became known as the Bluebird sound, a precursor of the small-group style of later jump blues and rock-and-roll bands.

 He was "rediscovered" in the blues revival of the late 1950s, like many other surviving early-recorded blues artists, such as Son House and Skip James.
 He made his last recordings in 1960.
-Tampa Red is best known as a blues guitarist who had a distinctive single-string slide style.
-His songwriting and his bottleneck technique influenced other leading Chicago blues guitarists, such as Big Bill Broonzy, Robert Nighthawk and Muddy Waters, and many others, including Elmore James and Mose Allison.
+Tampa Red is best known as a blues guitarist with a distinctive single-string slide style.
+His songwriting and his bottleneck technique influenced other leading Chicago blues guitarists, such as Big Bill Broonzy, Robert Nighthawk, Muddy Waters, and many others, including Elmore James and Mose Allison.
 He became an alcoholic after his wife's death in 1953.
-He died destitute in Chicago, aged 77 on March 19, 1981.
+He died destitute in Chicago, aged 77, on March 19, 1981.